lev-stas/devman_project_status/README.md

 This script needs some environment variables for correct work.
 Create file `.env` in the same directory, where `project_status.py` is located and specify `DEVMAN_TOKEN`, `TELEGRAM_BOT_TOKEN`, `TELEGRAM_CHAT_ID` variables.

 #### Usage
-To run this script, type in consoled:
+To run this script, type in console:
 ```
 python project_status.py &
 ```